Nazneen: Career

 Nazneen declined all those offers.
 She was already playing the leading lady in a few "B" class films and the producers of these films told Nazneen if she accepted the sisters’ roles their films would suffer at the box office.

+She played role of Zeenat Mahal, wife of Bahadurshah Jafar in doordarshan TV serial titled "Bahadurshah Jafar", produced and directed by veteran film maker B. R. Chopda.